Constitution of the United States

 The Constitution of the United States is the supreme law of the United States of America.
-It superseded the Articles of Confederation, the nation's first constitution, in 1789.
-Originally comprising seven articles, it delineates the national frame and constraints of government.
-The Constitution's first three articles embody the doctrine of the separation of powers, whereby the federal government is divided into three branches: the legislative, consisting of the bicameral Congress (Article I); the executive, consisting of the president and subordinate officers (Article II); and the judicial, consisting of the Supreme Court and other federal courts (Article III).
-Article IV, Article V, and Article VI embody concepts of federalism, describing the rights and responsibilities of state governments, the states in relationship to the federal government, and the shared process of constitutional amendment.
-Article VII establishes the procedure subsequently used by the 13 states to ratify it.
-The Constitution of the United States is the oldest and longest-standing written and codified national constitution in force in the world today.
+It superseded the Articles of Confederation, the nation's first constitution, on March 4, 1789.
+Originally including seven articles, the Constitution defined the foundational structure of the federal government.

+The drafting of the Constitution by many of the nation's Founding Fathers, often referred to as its framing, was completed at the Constitutional Convention, which assembled at Independence Hall in Philadelphia between May 25 and September 17, 1787.
+Influenced by English common law and the Enlightenment liberalism of philosophers like John Locke and Montesquieu, the Constitution's first three articles embody the doctrine of the separation of powers, in which the federal government is divided into the legislative, bicameral Congress; the executive, led by the president; and the judiciary, within which the Supreme Court has apex jurisdiction.
+Articles IV, V, and VI embody concepts of federalism, describing the rights and responsibilities of state governments, the states in relationship to the federal government, and the process of constitutional amendment.
+Article VII establishes the procedure used to ratify the constitution.